A Genealogical History of Thomas F. Mosby

 Edward married Martha (Patsy) Walton (1738-1794) in 1756 and they had six children in his short life.
 Their oldest son was Hezekiah Mosby (1757-1849).
 In 1775 Robert Walton, Martha’s brother, was appointed the guardian for Hezekiah, with other Waltons being guardians for the other orphaned children of Hezekiah.
 This guardianship happened even though Martha was alive.

-Nicholas was the ancestor of Thomas Mosby, the Scoundrel, but for now I want to make a diversion to tell you about his nephew Hezekiah who had an interesting story.
+Nicholas was the ancestor of Thomas F. Mosby, the Scoundrel, but for now I want to make a diversion to tell you about his nephew Hezekiah who had an interesting story.
 He inherited a plantation, with enslaved people.
 He fought in the Revolutionary War, married and divorced after his wife was unfaithful to him.
 Then he sold the plantation and freed all of his slaves.
 He moved with some of them to the Buffalo New York area.
 While there he was robbed and lived in poverty for a while until his pension and gold were restored to him.

 Click “Hezekiah Mosby, Hero” to read his history in detail including all of the original documents I used to piece the story together.